matinmrv/sheet_grader/README.md

 * `height and width`: Dimensions for resizing the image.
 * `questions` and answers: Number of questions and answer choices.
 * `ans_dict`: Dictionary mapping question indices to correct answer indices.

+## Output
+The script will display images, such as contours, document view, question box, and thresholded images.
+The final output is the evaluation score.